Tri-State Relay Service

 The Setup panel has three steps.

-- Install the CLI.
+1. Install the CLI.
 Click Install relay CLI to /usr/local/bin.
-This gives agents a normal
+This gives agents a normal relay command to run.
+If you would rather not install it globally, click Copy bundled CLI path and use that full path in your agent instructions.

-Control+Option+Command+Space. - Open at Login.
+3. Open at Login.
 Turn this on if you want TSRS to start when you log in.
 It still starts quiet, so relays queue until you ask to hear one.

 Setup is quiet on purpose.
 The app starts in Focus mode, so a silent app after setup usually means it is working, not stuck.